-You also probably know that a diamond fits pretty much any situation, and it will always make your wife or girlfriend so happy when they look at these beautiful sparkling stones.
+You also probably know that a how to buy a diamond ring without getting duped then it fits pretty much any situation, and it will always make your wife or girlfriend so happy when they look at these beautiful sparkling stones.

 Which is why so many jewelry stores have such a wide variety of diamond rings for any occasion.

 Since these stones have become so popular, it started to cause a problem in the industry.